sunpile01/Rust-Interpreter/Operation-manual.md

 - Symbol evaluation: Once a symbol is bound to a function or variable, using that symbol will either run the function or evaluate the variable to a value.
     - Example:
         - If we have declared the add_five function as described above, and a variable x that is assigned the integer 5.
 Then we can do the input: "x add_five", first 5 is added to the stack and then "5 +" is done because of the add_five function, and the resulting stack is [ 10 ]

+- " ' ": The tick operator denoted by ' .
+Allows for pushing a symbol onto the stack without actually evaluating it to a value.
+    - Example:
+        - If we have defined the variable age like this: "age 15 :=" and the do the input " ' age " then the stack will be [ age ] and not [ 15 ].

+- "eval": This operator converts the symbol that is already onto the stack to a value.
+    - Example:
+        - If we now have the stack [ age ] with the symbol defined from above, if we do "eval" then the stack will now be [ 15 ].